Mac-ziis/Independent-Project-3/test.md

 Test: "it will include hierarchy so that the correct response will be displayed for the last digit in a number"
 Code: userInput("13")
 Expected Output: [0, "Beep", "Boop", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep", "Beep", "Boop", "Won't you be my neighbor?"]

+Test: "it will go beyond 13 and return the correct response for all numbers that start or end with the specified digits"
+Code: userInput("20");
+Expected Output: [...
+Beep, Beep, Beep, Beep, Beep.
+Beep, Boop]